ekubik/week-two-professional-portfolio/README.md

 # Professional Portfolio

-This project involved building a professional portfolio to showcase my work as a web developer, using HTML and CSS.
+This project involved building a professional portfolio to showcase my work as a web developer using HTML and CSS.
 It was created to fulfill the conditions set out by the below user story, and acceptance criteria.

 ## User Story